suryadipnag/openstack-vim-driver/docs/user-guide/tosca-nfv-types.md

 If set, the `virtual_compute` capability will result in a new `OS::Nova::Flavor` being created for the server.
 You may use the `flavor` property below to override this behaviour.

-An extension type has been provided, named `os.nodes.nfv.Vdu.Compute`, which allows you to add the following Openstack specific properties:
+An extension type has been provided, named `tosca.nodes.nfv.Vdu.Compute.NovaServer`, which allows you to add the following Openstack specific properties:

 - admin_pass
 - availability_zone